dthomasen/PMovies/README.md

 This phase will move the files found in step 1 to the location specified in the properties file (MoveTo)

 <h3>3.
 Delete original folders (If specified in properties)</h3>
-Lastly the script will recursively delete the original folder for the files (Relative to the basedir)
+Lastly the script will recursively delete the original folders for the files (Relative to the basedir)

 <h2>Prerequisites</h2>
 <ul>